j-c8778/English_Please/README.md

 [ ] 0.1.2 - Adds custom exception handling, and improved logging with custom exceptions and txt file output
 [ ] 0.1.3 - Converts path methods from 4 individual methods to a single method with 2 arguments vice 1 argument
 [ ] 0.1.4 - Adds default locations based on screen resolution
-[ ] 0.1.5 - If path 1 or path 2 targets not found, uses default locations based on screen resolution, adds log cleanup
+[ ] 0.1.5 - If path 1 or path 2 targets not found, uses default locations based on screen resolution

 --Beta--
 [ ] 0.2.0 - Adds hotkey listener and hotkey definition functionality